-In the School of Plant and Environmental Sciences we train the next generation of professionals in the fields of plant breeding and genetics, agronomic and horticultural crop production, plant protection, soil and water systems management, agricultural technologies, environmental restoration and agro-environmental stewardship.
-We conduct research to improve agricultural productivity, reduce negative impacts on the environment and improve soil and water health.
-Through our extension programs we provide science-based information to our stakeholders to help them feed the world while protecting the environment.
+In the School of Plant and Environmental Sciences we train the next generation of professionals in the fields of plant breeding and genetics, agronomic and horticultural crop production, plant protection, soil and water systems management, agricultural technologies, environmental restoration, and agro-environmental stewardship.
+We conduct research to improve agricultural productivity, reduce negative impacts on the environment, and improve soil and water health.
+Through our Extension programs, we provide science-based information to our stakeholders to help them feed the world while protecting the environment.

-- To be a leaders in developing the knowledge and technologies needed to feed the world while being good stewards of the environment.
+- To be leaders in developing the knowledge and technologies needed to feed the world while being good stewards of the environment.

 - To be leaders in developing knowledge and techniques for restoring damaged environments to productive ecosystems or productive agricultural lands.

 - To provide outstanding training and learning experiences to develop the next generation of outstanding leaders, scientists, and agricultural producers.